 If you live in an area susceptible to flooding, strongly consider carrying flood insurance.

-Standard home insurance doesn’t cover flood damage from storms and hurricanes – only a flood insurance policy can do that.
-Kin can help homeowners get flood insurance, and if you’re in Galveston or Houston, you know firsthand how important this coverage is.
+Standard home insurance doesn’t cover flood damage from storms and hurricanes – only a flood insurance policy can cover that.
+If you’re in Galveston or Houston, you know firsthand how important this coverage is.

 Hurricane Harvey rampaged across Texas and caused $180 billion in damages.
 Yet according to a Washington Post analysis, only 17 percent of homeowners in areas most affected by Harvey had flood insurance.

-Those without flood insurance had to rely on charity, government aid, or pay out of pocket to cover costs.
+Those without flood insurance had to rely on charity or government aid, or pay out-of-pocket to cover costs.
 FEMA grants, a common form of government aid, are capped at $33,300, which hardly covers the costs of massive home repairs and replacement costs.
-Even one inch of standing water costs $23,635 in dwelling damages to an average one-story home, according to FEMA.
+Even one inch of standing water costs $23,635 in damages to an average one-story home, according to FEMA.

 Hurricane Harvey was a cold reminder of the importance of having flood insurance in Texas.
-Policies typically cover flood damage to:
+Policies typically cover the following flood damage to:

 Be aware that flood insurance typically doesn’t cover property located in basements or crawl spaces.
-Homeowners should also be aware of coverage limits (federal flood insurance payouts are capped at $250,000 per building and $100,000 for contents).
-Deductibles may range from $1,000 to $10,000.
+Homeowners should also be aware of coverage limits (National Flood Insurance Program policy limits are capped at $250,000 per building and $100,000 for contents).
+Deductibles range from $1,000 to $10,000.

 Flood insurance premiums are based on the flood risk of the home’s location.
-Insurers use your home’s base flood elevation (BFE), which is the elevation to which floodwater is expected to rise during a 100-year flood.
+Insurers use your home’s flood zone to help determine your risk.

 Lastly, be aware that just because your home isn’t in a traditional flood zone doesn’t mean it’s free of flood risk.
 Most of the 204,000 homes Hurricane Harvey affected were outside the federally regulated 100-year floodplain.